 Ah, peanut butter and jelly.
-With two kids not yet in school, I make a lot of peanut butter and jelly sandwiches.
+Like many of you, I make a lot of peanut butter and jelly sandwiches.
 Because of the type of bread, peanut butter and jelly that I use, this is a 100% healthy meal for the kids that they enjoy eating.
 Double win.
 What they won’t eat is crust (are they chatting about this at gym daycares and church nurseries?
 Everyone!
 Tell your parents we refuse to eat crust!
-Crust is gross!) so I factor two sandwiches’ worth of crust into my lunch each day.
+Crust is gross!) so there’s two sandwiches’ worth of crust in my lunch each day.

 Luckily I’m a big fan of PB&J so it’s all good in the hood.
 In high school I used to toast two English muffins and smear them with tons of pb and jelly and wash it all down with a giant glass of 2% milk.
 Oh to be young again.